TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-discovery-integration.md

   ownershipid="CloudAppSecurity_Discovery" />
 # Issues with Discovery integrations (Zscaler, iboss, Corrata)

-Most users are able to resolve discovery integration issues using the following steps.
-Refer to the section that best describes your issue.
+Refer to the section that best describes your integration issue.

 ## **Zscaler integration issues**